 Said differently, $\nu$ is Abhyankar precisely when the extension of valuations $\nu/\nu^p$ is \emph{defectless}, where $\nu^p$ denotes the restriction of $\nu$ to the subfield $K^p$.
 We refer the reader to \cite[Page 281]{FV11} for the definition of defect of an extension of valuations.

-The second goal of this paper is to generalize (\ref{1.0.1.1}) to valuations, not necessarily of function fields, that admit a Noetherian local center.
-When a valuation $\nu$ of an arbitrary field $K$ is centered on a Noetherian, local domain $(R, \mathfrak m_R, \kappa_R)$ such that $\Frac(R) = K$, one has the following beautiful inequality established by Abhyankar \cite[Theorem 1]{Abh56}:
+The second goal of this paper is to generalize the characterization of (\ref{1.0.1.1}) to valuations, not necessarily of function fields, that admit a Noetherian local center.
+When a valuation $\nu$ of an arbitrary field $K$ is centered on a Noetherian local domain $(R, \mathfrak m_R, \kappa_R)$ such that $\Frac(R) = K$, one has the following beautiful inequality established by Abhyankar \cite[Theorem 1]{Abh56}:

-When equality holds in (\ref{1.0.1.2}), $\nu$ behaves a lot like an Abhyankar valuation of a function field.
+When equality holds in (\ref{1.0.1.2}), $\nu$ behaves like an Abhyankar valuation of a function field.
 For example, the value group $\Gamma_\nu$ is then again a free abelian group of finite rank, and the residue field $\kappa_\nu$ is finitely generated over $\kappa_R$.
 However, whether a valuation of a function field is Abhyankar is intrinsic to the valuation, while equality in (\ref{1.0.1.2}) with respect to a center depends, unsurprisingly, on the center as well (see Example \ref{non-excellent-DVR} for an illustration).
 Bearing this difference in mind, we call a Noetherian center $R$ an \emph{Abhyankar center} of $\nu$, if $\nu$ satisfies equality in (\ref{1.0.1.2}) with respect to $R$.

 In practice one is often interested in centers satisfying additional restrictions.
-For example, in the local uniformization problem for valuations of function fields, one seeks centers that are regular.
-Similarly, in geometric applications centers are usually local rings of varieties, and consequently essentially of finite type over a ground field.
+For example, in the local uniformization problem for valuations of function fields, one seeks centers that are regular and essentially of finite type over a ground field.
 Although satisfying equality in (\ref{1.0.1.2}) is not intrinsic to a valuation, the property of possessing Abhyankar centers from a more restrictive class of local rings may become independent of the center.
-For example, when $K/k$ is a function field and $\mathcal C$ is the collection of local rings that are essentially of finite type over $k$ with fraction field $K$, then a valuation $\nu$ admits an Abhyankar center from the collection $\mathcal C$ precisely when $\nu$ is an Abhyankar valuation of $K/k$, and then all centers of $\nu$ from $\mathcal C$ are Abhyankar centers of $\nu$ (see Section \ref{Noetherian, F-finite centers}).
-In other words, the property of possessing Abhyankar centers that are locally of finite type over $k$ is intrinsic to valuations of function fields over $k$.
+For example, when $K/k$ is a function field and $\mathcal C$ is the collection of local rings that are essentially of finite type over $k$ with fraction field $K$, then a valuation $\nu$ admits an Abhyankar center from the collection $\mathcal C$ precisely when $\nu$ is an Abhyankar valuation of $K/k$.
+Moreover, then all centers of $\nu$ from $\mathcal C$ are Abhyankar centers (see Section \ref{Noetherian, F-finite centers}).
+In other words, the property of possessing Abhyankar centers that are essentially of finite type over $k$ is intrinsic to valuations of function fields over $k$.